universal-ctags/citre/docs/user-manual/use-global-backend.md

 you to create one using gtags, otherwise it will update the existing one, and it's done incrementally.

-You could also use `citre-global-create-database` to create the database.
+You could also use `citre-global-create-database`, or the `gtags` program directly to create the database.

-## Use `citre-global`

-If a global database is found for current file, you can use all the tools for finding completions, definitions and references offered by citre, capf and xref.

-By default, `xref-find-references` always prompts you to choose an identifier from a list.
-You could set `xref-prompt-for-identifier` to `nil` to make it use the symbol at point instead.
-See its docstring for more details.

-`citre` offeres these tools for finding references:

-- `citre-jump-to-reference`, which reuses the `citre-jump` UI;
-- `citre-peek-references`, equivalent to `citre-peek`;
-- `citre-ace-peek-references`, equivalent to `citre-ace-peek`;
-- `citre-peek-through-references`, equivalent to `citre-peek-through`.
+After generating a global database, you'll be able to use all Citre tools through the global backend.

 ## Use global backend for Imenu